Twitch streamer Dr. DisRespect stops broadcast after someone shoots his house

 Update, 11:53 p.m.
 PT: Adds Beahm's tweet and reports from Polygon and the San Diego Tribune.

 Update, Sept.
-12 at 9:51 a.m.
-PT: Adds that Beahm has resumed streaming, one day later.
+12: Adds that Beahm has resumed streaming, a day later.

 Discuss: Twitch streamer Dr. DisRespect stops broadcast after someone shoots his house